-Proposal packages should include a) no more than a two-page letter from the Company Officer in Charge, b) no more than two pages of your firm's similar previous experience relative to this scope.
-Projects presented should have been completed within the last ten years.
-No more than 3 examples please, c) resumes of the project manager and up to 2 additional key personnel assigned to the project, d) no more than three pages describing your firm's approach to the scope.
-Upon completion of the work, the selected consultant may be invited to provide a proposal for a second phase of the work.
+Qualifications packages should include a) no more than a two-page letter from the relative to this scope.
+Projects listed as prior experience should have been completed less than ten years before submittal.
+No more than three examples please, c) resumes of the project manager and up to two additional key personnel assigned to the project, d) no more than three pages describing your firm's approach to the scope.
+Upon completion of the work, the selected consultant may be invited to provide a proposal for one or more projects.